philipfleischer/Object-oriented-Programming/README.md

 ⸻

 Technologies and Tools

-• Language: Python 3
+- Language: Python 3
-• Libraries: NumPy, Matplotlib, SciPy
+- Libraries: NumPy, Matplotlib, SciPy
-• Testing: pytest
+- Testing: pytest
-• Version control: Git + GitHub
+- Version control: Git + GitHub
-• Documentation: docstrings and Markdown
+- Documentation: docstrings and Markdown

 ⸻

 Example Topics Covered

-• Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)
-• Classes, methods, attributes, and inheritance
+- Classes, methods, attributes, and inheritance
-• Encapsulation and abstraction
+- Encapsulation and abstraction
-• Numerical differentiation and integration
+- Numerical differentiation and integration
-• Simulation of physical systems
+- Simulation of physical systems
-• Random processes and Monte Carlo methods
+- Random processes and Monte Carlo methods
-• Visualization and scientific plotting
+- Visualization and scientific plotting

 ⸻

 ## Structure

-IN1910/
-│
-├── Projects/
+Projects/
-│ ├── project1/
+project1/
-│ ├── project2/
+project2/
-│ ├── project3/
+project3/
-│
-├── Exercises/ # Weekly assignments and practice problems ├── Reports/ # Documentation and written summaries
-└── README.md # This file
+README.md # This file

 ⸻

 ## Purpose

 This repository serves as a demonstration of:

-• My ability to combine programming and mathematics to solve scientific problems
+- My ability to combine programming and mathematics to solve scientific problems
-• Clean, modular, and reproducible code practices in Python
+- Clean, modular, and reproducible code practices in Python
-• A foundation for future work in scientific computing, data analysis, and software development
+- A foundation for future work in scientific computing, data analysis, and software development

 ⸻